Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 How long does it take for a kidney stone to pass?

 Passage time varies based on stone size and location.
 Smaller stones in the lower ureter may pass within days, while those in the kidney or upper ureter take weeks.
-A urologist uses imaging to track stone movement and determines whether continued conservative management remains appropriate or intervention would be suitable for the situation.
+A urologist uses imaging to track stone movement and determine whether continued conservative management remains appropriate or whether intervention would be suitable.

 Why do kidney stones cause nausea?